Hi, I'm Guy Spier

 • The Dying Animal by Philip Roth

-• Chip War: The Fight for the World’s Most Critical Technology by Chris Miller
+• Chip War by Chris Miller

-• How the World Works by Vaclav Smil
+• How the World Really Works by Vaclav Smil

 • The Curious Economics of Luxury Fashion by Don Thompson

-• Who is Michael Ovitz? by Michael Ovitz
+• Who Is Michael Ovitz? by Michael Ovitz

 • Freezing Order by Bill Browder

-• Nothing is True and Everything is Possible by Peter Pomerantsev
+• Nothing Is True and Everything Is Possible by Peter Pomerantsev

 • The History of the Peloponnesian War by Thucydides